cross-3d/vRt/README.md

 - First implementations for games, engines, applications, blockchains
 - Make custom GLSL/HLSL compiler for unified compatibility
 - Support of PowerVR Wizard Ray Tracing, Intel Larrabee 2019

+## RTX 2070 new winner

+Gigabyte RTX 2070 unexpectedly faster than RX Vega 64 in that ray-tracing, even without RTX mode (up to 10% or, probably, more).